GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/105183376/233176312-e2211387-45a9-45e0-a7eb-c197bc255ffe.png?raw=true" alt="'type Sales, Telesales' in the input box to exclude those words" width="60%"></p>

+## Known Issues/Limitations

+- Some jobs that appear to be '1-Click Apply' may require you to answer additional questions before your application is submitted.
+This script does not exclude these jobs from the results.
+  - To avoid jobs that ask questions, you can use ublock to block the following element: `www.ziprecruiter.com##.ScreenModalOverlay`
+- Some employers may send you an email after you have clicked '1-Click Apply' asking you to visit an external website to 'complete your application'.
+This script is unable to identify these employers in advance.

 ## Contributing

 This project is open for contributions.
 If you have any suggestions, feedback, or bug reports, please feel free to open an issue or a pull request.

 ## Disclaimer